kouatcheu1/Financial_and_Behavioral_Analysis/README.md

 **Features**:
 - The total sales, Cost of goods sold and Gross sales are (118.73M, 101.83M, 127.93M) respectively.
 - Water fall chart for the Sales by Country which derived that the United States of America has the highest sales among the five present countries while Mexico had lowest sales.
-- Pie Chart for the profit by product which derived that Five products were present and Paseo had the highest sales out of all product while Carettera had lowest sales.
+- Pie Chart for the profit by product; derived that six products were present and Paseo had the highest sales out of all product while Carettera had lowest sales.
-- <p align="justify"> Stacked bar char for the sales and profit by segment which derived from the Four segments available; Government had highest sales while Channel Partners had lowest sales.
+- <p align="justify"> Stacked bar char for the sales and profit by segment which derived from the Five segments available; Government had highest sales while Channel Partners had lowest sales.
 Government had highest profit, there’s a decline of profit in Enterprise.</p>
 - Four slicers were used to filter the records which are: Product, Month name, Segment, Year.

 _You can interact with the Power BI dashboard_ [here](https://app.powerbi.com/groups/me/reports/f16ffce9-871c-424b-b120-21a2410d89f4?ctid=b61d2979-8126-486f-b13f-5007573345f0&pbi_source=linkShare)